Eimer87/Homework18/README.md

-# Unit 18 PWA Homework: Budget Trackers
+# Unit 18 Homework: Budget Trackers

 * Using a previously created Budget Tracker application, a user is able to update information while online/offline.
 Updated application has offline access and functionality.